-2.1.9 Solar panel tax incentive
+2.1.10 Solar panel tax incentive

-A new programme was proposed in the 2023 National Budget to encourage households to invest in clean electricity generation capacity, which can supplement electricity supply.
+Natural persons are eligible to deduct solar energy tax credits where they actually incur amounts to instal new solar panels on a residence used for residential purposes.
 This rebate is not intended for solar installations at business premises.
-The incentive will only be available for 1 year to encourage immediate investment.
 Individuals who pay personal income tax will be eligible to claim the rebate against their tax liability.
 The rebate calculated at 25% of the cost of new and unused solar photovoltaic (PV) panels, up to a maximum of R15 000 per individual.